'They ask if it’s my business’: Meet the Caucasian who works in a heartland provision shop

 Australian Peter Brown has lived in various parts of Singapore for more than two decades.
 Here he talks about how he ended up in a provision shop in Chai Chee.

-SINGAPORE: Deep in the heart of Chai Chee, Runda Minimart is everything you’d expect of a heartland provision shop.
+SINGAPORE: Deep in the heart of Chai Chee, Runda Minimart is everything you would expect of a heartland provision shop.

 But walk inside and there is an unexpected sight: A silver-haired Caucasian manning the cash register.
 Australian Peter Brown, 62, has worked as a cashier in the shop since it first opened three years ago.